Video is so 2020. Now Instagram, Facebook and Twitter are going all in on audio.

 Their solution?
 Audio.

-Instagram said this week that it would now allow people to turn off their video and mute themselves, during Live Rooms, a feature the social media company launched last month that allows up to four people to chat and live broadcast together.
-Effectively, that means there could be an audio-only Live Room.
+Instagram said this week that it would now allow people to turn off their video and mute themselves during Live Rooms, a feature the social media company launched last month that allows up to four people to chat and live broadcast together.
+Effectively, this means there could be an audio-only Live Room.

-Twitter launched a similar function to some users starting in December, called Spaces, which allows one person to start a live chat room that speakers and participants can join.
+Twitter launched a similar function to some users in December, called Spaces, which allows one person to start a live chat room that speakers and participants can join.
 Facebook said earlier this month that its seeing a “continuing rise of audio” on its apps and is working on audio creation features.
 Slack said it is testing voice messaging and rooms.
-Spotify is reportedly hiring 100 people to build out its live audio features, according to Bloomberg.
+Spotify is reportedly hiring over 100 people to build out its live audio features, according to Bloomberg News.

 Even LinkedIn wants in — the professional networking company confirmed to TechCrunch that its testing a social audio feature.

 The traditional social media companies’ interest in audio follows the breakaway success of audio-only social media app Clubhouse.
-The app lets people create “rooms” to discuss a certain topic (or just chat), and designate others who join to also speak.
-It’s become popular with artists, Black creators, and techies who want to discuss entrepreneurship or cryptocurrency.
+The app lets people create “rooms” to discuss a certain topic (or just chat) and designate others who join to speak as well.
+It’s become popular with artists, Black creators and techies who want to discuss entrepreneurship or cryptocurrency.

 Clubhouse did not immediately respond to a request for comment about the increasingly hot market.
 The app still has a strong head-start in many ways.
-Research from Sensor Tower estimates that the app has been downloaded 16.6 million times and the analytics company said there is “strong retention” among Clubhouse users.
+Research from Sensor Tower estimates that the app has been downloaded 16.6 million times, and the analytics company said there is “strong retention” among Clubhouse users.

 Still, it can be hard to compete with the entrenched tech giants that have millions or billions of users already committed to using their apps.
 And Facebook has faced criticism for copying competitors in the past.
-Congress grilled CEO Mark Zuckerberg on some of those points last summer.
+Congress grilled chief executive Mark Zuckerberg on some of those points last summer.

 Facebook’s Stories function on both its flagship platform and Instagram is similar to Snapchat’s earlier feature.
 More recently, the company added Reels to Instagram, which critics said appeared to be an answer to video app TikTok.